orsinium-labs/walnats/docs/recipes.md

 ## Passing dependencies into handlers

-The handler can be any callable object (like a method or a class with `__call__` method), not necessarily a function.
-You can use this fact to bind handler's dependencies as class attributes:
+The handler can be any callable object (like a method or a class with a `__call__` method), not necessarily a function.
+You can use this fact to bind the handler's dependencies as class attributes:

 ```python
 @dataclass